Decorating with green walls – with paint, pattern, or subtle accents

 Pick a pale green to promote restfulness

 A pale green is restful, especially in a busy space; but in a bedroom that's lit warmly, it can feel incredibly soothing, especially if matched with a blush pink.
+Green is generally considered to be the best color for a bedroom by paint experts, as well as one of the most relaxing colors.
 You can use the color wheel to ensure the green you pick matches accent colors of the right tones.
 Conjuring scenes of romantic, flower-filled country gardens, pink and green is a natural pairing.
 The important thing is to pair whatever hue you choose with the right accent color, like the soft pink above, to create a feeling of flow throughout a room.

 Try pairing warm, pale green hues such as Little Greene's Ulla with blush pink for a restful and romantic bedroom scheme.